 Michael received his J.D. from Quinnipiac University School of Law and a B.M. from The Hartt School of Music at the University of Hartford.
 He began his legal career in the insurance/reinsurance practice group of a major international law firm.
 He is admitted to practice in Connecticut, New York, and Massachusetts.

-Michael is President of the Hartford County Bar Association, the oldest bar association in the country, and a long-time member of its Board of Directors.
+Michael is the Immediate Past President of the Hartford County Bar Association, the oldest bar association in the country, and a long-time member of its Board of Directors.
 He was the recipient of the New Leaders of the Law Award from the Connecticut Law Tribune.
 Before practicing law, Michael was a college music professor and administrator with an active U.S. and international music performance schedule, including as a saxophonist with the Hartford Symphony Orchestra.
 He was Chair of the Board of Trustees of The Hartt School of Music at the University of Hartford.

 - Quinnipiac University School of Law (J.D.)

 - New York

 - US Court of Appeals for the First Circuit

 - US Court of Appeals for the Second Circuit

 - State of New York